rascol/LPXImage/docs/LPXImage_Module_Documentation.md

 - **Returns**: `True` if initialization succeeded, otherwise `False`.

 ### `scanImage(image: np.ndarray, centerX: float, centerY: float) -> LPXImage`
-Scans an image to create an LPXImage using multithreaded processing.
+Scans a standard image to create an LPXImage using multithreaded processing.
 - **Parameters**:
-  - `image`: Image to scan (numpy array).
+  - `image`: Standard image to scan (numpy array).
-  - `centerX`: X-coordinate for the center of processing.
+  - `centerX`: center-relative X offset (in pixels on the standard image) of the scan location.
-  - `centerY`: Y-coordinate for the center of processing.
+  - `centerY`: center-relative Y offset (in pixels on the standard image) of the scan location.
 - **Returns**: An instance of `LPXImage`.

 ### `getVersionString() -> str`